Texas Instruments Incorporated (NASDAQ:TXN) Shares Acquired by Fisher Asset Management LLC

-Fisher Asset Management LLC grew its position in Texas Instruments Incorporated (NASDAQ:TXN) by 1.3% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 444,732 shares of the semiconductor company’s stock after purchasing an additional 5,571 shares during the period.
+Fisher Asset Management LLC increased its stake in shares of Texas Instruments Incorporated (NASDAQ:TXN) by 1.3% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 444,732 shares of the semiconductor company’s stock after purchasing an additional 5,571 shares during the quarter.
 Fisher Asset Management LLC’s holdings in Texas Instruments were worth $72,994,000 as of its most recent SEC filing.

-In other news, VP Kyle M. Flessner sold 24,955 shares of Texas Instruments stock in a transaction that occurred on Monday, November 9th.
-The shares were sold at an average price of $161.63, for a total value of $4,033,476.65.
-Following the transaction, the vice president now owns 78,117 shares of the company’s stock, valued at approximately $12,626,050.71.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Richard K. Templeton sold 109,584 shares of Texas Instruments stock in a transaction that occurred on Monday, February 1st.
-The stock was sold at an average price of $170.05, for a total transaction of $18,634,759.20.
-Following the completion of the transaction, the chief executive officer now directly owns 579,059 shares in the company, valued at approximately $98,468,982.95.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 275,475 shares of company stock worth $46,163,234.
-0.73% of the stock is owned by corporate insiders.
+TXN has been the subject of a number of recent analyst reports.
+Sanford C. Bernstein reaffirmed a “neutral” rating and set a $145.00 price target on shares of Texas Instruments in a report on Wednesday, October 21st.
+Rosenblatt Securities raised their price target on shares of Texas Instruments from $175.00 to $200.00 and gave the company a “buy” rating in a report on Wednesday, January 27th.
+The Goldman Sachs Group raised their price target on shares of Texas Instruments from $162.00 to $171.00 and gave the company a “sell” rating in a report on Monday, December 14th.
+JPMorgan Chase & Co. increased their price objective on shares of Texas Instruments from $165.00 to $200.00 and gave the company an “overweight” rating in a research note on Wednesday, January 27th.
+Finally, Bank of America increased their price objective on shares of Texas Instruments from $155.00 to $175.00 and gave the company a “buy” rating in a research note on Friday, October 16th.
+Four analysts have rated the stock with a sell rating, eleven have given a hold rating and thirteen have assigned a buy rating to the company.
+Texas Instruments has an average rating of “Hold” and an average target price of $163.70.

-Texas Instruments (NASDAQ:TXN) last released its earnings results on Monday, January 25th.
-The semiconductor company reported $1.64 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.34 by $0.30.
-The firm had revenue of $4.08 billion for the quarter, compared to analysts’ expectations of $3.61 billion.
+Texas Instruments (NASDAQ:TXN) last issued its quarterly earnings data on Monday, January 25th.
+The semiconductor company reported $1.64 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.34 by $0.30.
+The firm had revenue of $4.08 billion for the quarter, compared to the consensus estimate of $3.61 billion.
 Texas Instruments had a net margin of 36.24% and a return on equity of 61.05%.
-Texas Instruments’s quarterly revenue was up 21.7% on a year-over-year basis.
-During the same quarter last year, the company earned $1.11 EPS.
-Research analysts expect that Texas Instruments Incorporated will post 5.48 earnings per share for the current fiscal year.
+Texas Instruments’s quarterly revenue was up 21.7% compared to the same quarter last year.
+During the same period last year, the firm posted $1.11 EPS.
+As a group, equities analysts anticipate that Texas Instruments Incorporated will post 5.48 EPS for the current year.

 The business also recently announced a quarterly dividend, which will be paid on Monday, February 8th.
 Shareholders of record on Monday, February 1st will be paid a dividend of $1.02 per share.
 The ex-dividend date of this dividend is Friday, January 29th.
 This represents a $4.08 annualized dividend and a yield of 2.33%.
 Texas Instruments’s payout ratio is 77.86%.